aguerrero/ucr-cs100/tutorials/hacking_with_git/README.md

     name = Antoine Guerrero
     email = asguerrero3@gmail.com
 ```
-.
-Since the user gets to
-set which email is in the file and no validation ever takes place, there
+Since the user gets to set which email is in the file and no validation
-is no way of telling if your name and email address are actually your
+ever takes place, there is no way of telling if your name and email address
-name and email address.
-With this in mind, lets look at how I used this
+are actually your name and email address.
+With this in mind, we'll now take
-information to hack our grading system.
+a look at how I used this information to hack our grading system.

 ## Changing My Grade
 After determining that there was no way git could tell if I was who my